Tory MP Jamie Wallis praised by Boris Johnson after coming out as trans

 The row over trans rights has been a key battle in the so-called culture wars between Labour and the Conservatives.

-Mr Johnson responded to Mr Wallis’ statement by saying: “Sharing this very intimate story would have taken an immense amount of courage.”
+Mr Johnson responded to Mr Wallis’s statement by saying: “Sharing this very intimate story would have taken an immense amount of courage.”

 He said the story would “undoubtedly support others” and “the Conservative Party I lead will always give you, and everyone else, the love and support you need to be yourself”.